the-genemachine/Open-Source-LLMs/Manual/manual.md

 9. **[Optimizing AI Agents with Groq API for High-Speed Inference](#56-groq-api)**: Explore how to optimize AI agents with Groq API for high-speed inference.

 ## Text-to-Speech, Fine-Tuning, and GPU Renting

 1. **[Text-to-Speech (TTS) Solutions: Open-Source and OpenAI Integration](#57-tts-solutions)**: Learn about text-to-speech solutions and their integration with OpenAI.
+2. **[Moshi: An Open-Source Conversational AI Tool for Fine-Tuning](#58-moshi)**: Explore Moshi, an open-source conversational AI tool for fine-tuning.
 ---

 **[Appendix](#100-appendix)**: Additional resources and references.